 | News Producer | Poet | Educator | Media Activist |

 Growing up in the suburbs of Long Island, New York, she fell in love with journalism during her childhood years, watching Roz Abrams on WABC-TV’s Eyewitness News broadcast every weekday afternoon.
 It was Abrams’ ability to tell stories in an intriguing and sophisticated manor, in addition to her African American ethnicity, that fascinated Nicole.
-Since then, she has embarked on a progressing and rewarding journey as a producer and writer, with a desire to tell pioneering stories in an authentic and positive way.
+Since then, she has embarked on a progressing and rewarding journey as a producer and writer, with a desire to tell pioneering stories in a relatable, creative, and affecting way.

 She is currently the news producer for WBOC News at 6–WBOC’s flagship newscast and the leading evening newscast on Delmarva.
 She is also an adjunct professor at The Lincoln University.
 Her professional credits include: Hooked: Delmarva’s Drug Crisis (WBOC 16/Draper Holdings), 2016 Election Coverage (WBOC 16/Draper Holdings), The MOVE Tour-America (The UpLift!
 Agency), The MOVE Tour-South Africa (The UpLift!
 Agency), The Smithsonian National Museum of African American History & Culture’s Commemorate & Celebrate Freedom (American University), A Night with Mike McCurry (American University), Media that Matter: Spotlight with Marty Baron (American University), Confirmation with Anita Hill (American University),”Archivists work to save American Legion post in DC” for WTOP (American University), Hope Beyond Fibroids: Stories of Miracle Babies & the Journey to Motherhood (The UpLift!
 Agency), Hope Beyond Fibroids Documentary (The UpLift!
 Agency), CBS This Morning (CBS News), and 2015 ESSENCE Festival Empower U Panel (The UpLift!
 Agency).
 Nicole has also worked as a contributing culture and entertainment writer for Tha Produce Section and Blame Ebro.